nebblu/ReACT/README.md

 ### Adding in models

+One can add in new models by creating a new 'case' in the following functions within reactions/src/SpecialFunctions.cpp:

+* HAg : the normalised Hubble function : H(a)/H(a=1) = H/H_0
+* HA1g : the normalised time derivative of the Hubble function : dH(t)/dt  / H_0^2
+* WEFF: the effective dark energy contribution to the virial theorem (see Eq.A9 of 1812.05594)
+* mu: the linear modification to the Poisson equation
+* gamma2 : the 2nd order modification to the Poisson equation
+* gamma3: the 3rd order modification to the Poisson equation
+* mymgF : the non-linear modification to the Poisson equation

-One can add in new models.
-As a default, a maximum of 3 theory parameters have been allowed for.
+As a default, a maximum of 3 theory parameters have been allowed for (p1,p2,p3).
 There are instructions within the SpecialFunction.cpp file to include more than 3 theory parameters.
 The entire file is heavily commented so that making any additional edits shouldn't be (too) difficult.
 Note there may be some issues with dependencies when adding more than 3 theory parameters - this needs to be tested.

 ## Running ReACT